A multivariate model for financial indices and an algorithm for detection of jumps in the volatility: Technical results

-\item $Q_T(t)$ is everywhere continuous and it is differentiable but in $\{T - \tau_n\}_{n \in \N}$.
-To prove that it attains the maximum in $T - \tau_{i(T)}$ we will prove that in $m$ the left derivative is greater than $0$ and the right one is less than $0$.
+\begin{proof} (1) $Q_T(t)$ is everywhere continuous and it is differentiable but at $\{T - \tau_n\}_{n \in \N}$.
+To prove that it attains the maximum at $m=T - \tau_{i(T)}$ we prove that at $m$ the left derivative is greater than $0$ and the right one is less than $0$.
+The derivatives are